-Dr. Rick Swartzburg, D.C., a chiropractor in California, became involved in designing and making memory foam mattresses not long after they came to the United States in 1992.
-He began using them because of their pressure relief and spinal support.
-In the mid-1990s he developed the 3-layer design in the Tri-Pedic for a faster initial response, a concept later adopted by TEMPUR-Pedic in its Cloud Collection.
-Then later, to combat heat retention, he designed a whole-mattress aeration technology, the Airflow Transfer System.
+In the mid-1990, Relief-Mart developed the 3-layer design in the Tri-Pedic for a faster initial response, a concept later adopted by TEMPUR-Pedic in its Cloud Collection.
+The lighter memory foam in the top layer also reduced heat retention.
+Later, to combat heat retention with moving air, they designed a whole-mattress aeration technology, the Airflow Transfer System.

 The Airflow Transfer System

 The Airflow Transfer System has been shown in testing to have multiple times the amount of air flowing through the mattress than other airflow means, from three times some systems to 100 times open-cell foam alone.
-This is demonstrated by Dr. Swartzburg in a video in which volumes of air are measured.
-The reason for this efficiency is that this is a system involving the entire mattress, not just a feature.
-The cover, the comfort and support layers, and the base are each designed to be an integral component of the system.
+This is demonstrated in a video in which volumes of air are measured.
+The reason for this efficiency is that this is a system involving the entire mattress, not just one component.
+The cover, the comfort and support layers, and the base are designed to be integral components of the system.

 Comfort and Support Layers